a-padman/Dine2/README.md

 };
 ```

-​ Finally!
+​Finally!
 It's time to **send the users the address of the restaurant they plan to go** to inside of msgTrigger's index.js file.
 After defining the body of the received POST request, we can formulate our message into a variable (txtMessage) and specify the body and phone numbers we want to contact in context.bindings.message.

 ### Deploying the Static Web App 🚀